Weffe/PBasic-for-Kids/source/_build_html/_sources/conditional_statements.rst.txt

                     DEBUG "x is between 5 and 10" DEBUG ? x

 Try to think of nesting as asking another question once you received an answer to your previous question.
-For example, "Did Joe go to the store?
-If so, did he buy chocolate?
-If he didn't buy chocolate, did he buy milk?"
+For example:
 ::
-        Did Joe go to the store?
+        IF (joe went to the store)
+            IF (he did buy chocolate)
+                "Joe bough chocolate at the store"
-            If so, did he buy chocolate?
+            ELSEIF (he did buy milk)
-            If he didn't buy chocolate, did he buy milk?
+                "Joe bought milk at the store"
+            ELSE
+                "Joe bought apple juice at the store" ELSE
+            "Joe never went to the store"